op-developer/Identity-Service-Broker-API/README.md

         "ftn_idp_id": "fi-nordea"
     }
   ],
-  "isbProviderInfo": "OP Identity Service Broker is provided by OP Financial Group member cooperative banks and OP Corporate  Bank plc", "isbConsent": "By continuing, I accept that the service provider will receive my name and personal identity code" }
+  "isbProviderInfo": "The OP Identity Service Broker is provided by OP Financial Group member cooperative banks and OP Corporate Bank plc.", "isbConsent": "By using the following means of authentication you accept that your personal ID code and name will be transmitted to the service provider.", "disturbanceInfo":
+    {
+      "header":"Notification of disruption",
+      "text":"Network errors are causing some identifications to fail" }
+}
 ```

-Service Provider needs to use and display these two fields `isbProviderInfo` and `isbConsent` on the UI.
+Service Provider needs to use and display these two fields `isbProviderInfo` and `isbConsent` on the UI. `DisturbanceInfo` is an optional field, which is only included in case a disturbance notification has been published.
+It gives information about identified disturbancies in the ISB service or in the Identity Providers.
+It is highly recommended to show this data to end users on the embedded Identity Service Broker UI.
+Both the `header` and the `text` are localised according to `lang` query parameter.

 API errors: